By Lydia Rees & Elizabeth Horton

-Paleoethnobotanists study the use plants in human history.
-They are particularly interested in where, when, and how humans went from gathering wild plants to selecting and changing plants through domestication.
-Native American hunters and gatherers knew a lot about wild plants and gradually began to select and encourage plants with particular traits.
-For example, grains with larger seeds or thinner outer seed coatings would be easier to use as food and would be encouraged and later cultivated.
-Paleoethnobotanists can track these changes through time and tell if a plant found archeologically has been altered by human selection.
+Paleoethnobotanists study the use of plants in human history.
+They are particularly interested in where, when, and how humans went from gathering wild plants to selecting and changing plants through domestication, and how this transition changed societies.
+Native American hunters and gatherers knew a lot about wild plants and began to select and encourage plants with particular traits.
+For example, grains with larger seeds or a thinner outer seed coat would be an easier food source to process and more reliable to cultivate.
+Paleoethnobotanists can track these changes through time and tell if a plant found archeologically has been altered by human selection to the point that it has become domesticated.
 They can also track these changes, as well as different varieties of the same plant, geographically to trace its movement through trade or diffusion.

 This bag of seeds from Edens Bluff tells us a small piece of the story of plant domestication in southeastern prehistory.
 This is one of many samples of chenopodium found in bluff shelter sites in the Ozarks.
 Bluff shelters contain large samples of seeds from single storage events and because of dry conditions the seeds, and frequently their storage containers, are well-preserved.
 On an open archeological site carbonized seeds can be recovered through special collection techniques but the burning events that lead to their carbonization damages and alters the shape of the seeds.
 Large samples found in bluff shelters not only allow us to see these important crop plants unaltered by carbonization, but as the study of ancient DNA and genomics improves, even trace their genetic histories from wild resources to crop plants.
 All of this helps piece together the story of when and where particular plants were being domesticated and how this changed the course of human history.